-Country offices have until 20 March 2019 to express interest.
-OEV will follow up with country offices to conduct an initial phone-based feasibility assessment by 1 April.
+Shortly after, OEV will follow up with you to conduct an initial phone-based feasibility assessment.

-OEV will then host a workshop for country offices and impact evaluation partners to work together on the impact evaluation planning and concept notes.
-Concept notes will be reviewed and approved by the end of May.
+OEV will then organise a workshop for interested country office and impact evaluation partners to work together on the impact evaluation planning and concept notes.